ItsBruno/smaller-projects/README.md

 # Projects
-A few small projects I made in my free time
+A few small projects I made in my free time or for university tasks